 Before publishing your ebook, please ask at least one other person to read it.
 A second set of eyes can spot mistakes that you might overlook.
 Ideally, the other person reading your book will have a strong grasp of English and is familiar with the genre.
 They should be able to give you honest and objective feedback about your work.

-Other readers can be anyone from friends and family to critique groups and beta readers.
-Services such as mine offer manuscript evaluation or editing.
+Other readers can be anyone from friends and family to critique groups and beta readers (free or paid).
+Another option is to hire an Editor for manuscript evaluation or editing.
 A manuscript evaluation is a broad review of the strengths and weaknesses in areas including grammar, plot, characterization, and style, with tips for improvements.
 Editing is a more thorough analysis and correction of one or more specific areas, and is more costly than a manuscript evaluation.

 Asking a friend to read and comment on your work is easy.
 For any other service, make sure you understand exactly what is provided, the terms (such as how long it will take to get the response), and the cost.
-If you are interested in a manuscript evaluation from me, please contact me for more information.
 Regardless of how you do it, please get a second reader.
 Don’t go to all the work of publishing your book, only to end up with discouraging one-star reviews and poor sales.